Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/filter-store-by-location.md

     c.
 Enter the URL: `{base_url}/donut_store?street_address={location}` (replace `{location}` with the location you want to filter by, e.g., "CA").

     d.
-Click the "Send" button.
+Click the **Send** button.
 You should see a response containing the details of the matching donut stores in JSON format.
 For example:

     ```json
     [